donfaustinocortizone/Nashville96/README.md

 - **Nashville96 Steam:** Included as a bonus, a theme i made ago inspired by the [Steam old GUI](https://i.imgur.com/F3JUQ.jpeg).
 Unlike the other themes, this was made enterily in Redmond97 so the tricks at the *Tips and tricks* section may not work.

 ### Installation
-1. Download and unzip the latest release and copy the folder of your theme of choice to `~/.themes/` if you want a local installation, or just copy to `/usr/share/themes` if you want a global installation.
+1. Download and unzip the latest release.
+2. Copy the folder of your theme of choice to `~/.themes/` if you want a local installation, or just copy to `/usr/share/themes` if you want a global installation.
 2. Select the theme with both Appearance and Window Manager.

 ### Tips and tricks